bjarteb/oracle-apex-ords/README.md

 ## Build ords app

-We will build on the work by @martindsouza
+We will build on the work by @martindsouza .
+ORDS in Standalone Mode

 ```bash
 git clone https://github.com/martindsouza/docker-ords.git